pshihn/key-tree/README.md

 Remove all the children of a node.

 ### clearKey(keyPath [, clearChildren])
-Clear all the values associated with the specified keyPath.
+Clear all the values associated with the specified node.
 Optionally, if _clearChildren_ is set to true, all the children values are also cleared.

 ## License